Otokpa/Django_React_Langchain_Stream/README.md

-# Real-time LangChain Streaming with Django and React
+# Streaming LLM Output with Django, React, and LangChain

 <br/><br/>